mecid/mecid.github.io/_posts/2022-02-17-redux-like-state-container-in-swiftui-part5.md

             return
         }

-        for await action in effect.values where !Task.isCancelled {
+        for await action in effect.values {
             await send(action)
         }
     }